-In addition to the Basic Skills course, Hinshaw University conducts a triennial weeklong, NITA-style Trial Advocacy program for senior associates.
-Held in a courtroom environment at a local law school, the associates go from morning plenary sessions into afternoon workshops where they practice opening statements, closing arguments and witness examinations with senior trial lawyers and sitting judges.
-The program culiminates in day-long mock jury trials.
+In addition to the Basic Skills course, Hinshaw University conducts a triennial, week-long, NITA-style Trial Advocacy program for senior associates.
+Held in a courtroom environment at a local law school, the associates go from morning plenary sessions into afternoon workshops where they practice opening statements, closing arguments, and witness examinations with senior trial lawyers and sitting judges.
+The program culminates in day-long mock jury trials.

 - Professional Staff